 💠 Avoid penalties from your retirement plan.
 If you take an early withdrawal from your retirement plan, look into your plan’s policies on hardship withdrawals.
 It may be possible to avoid early withdrawal fees.
 If you are permanently disabled or have high medical costs, it may also be possible to avoid IRS penalties.

-💠 Learn more about debt collection: It may help you that there are special laws in place that will protect you from debt collectors.
+💠 Learn more about debt collection: It may help you to know that there are special laws in place that will protect people on Social Security from debt collectors.
 It may also help you to know that debt does have an expiration date!
 Creditors will keep calling you forever, but sometimes they are bluffing.
 Learn more.

 💠 Move.
 It is very common for people to move in with friends or family while applying for disability.
 Many people sleep on a friend’s couch.
 If you make this change before things get desperate, you may have more options.